williamtroup/Observe.js/docs/binding/options/OPTIONS.md

 # Observe.js - Binding Options:

 Below is a list of all the options supported in the "data-observe-watch-options" binding attribute for DOM elements.
-These options are also supported when calling the public function "watchObject()".
+These options are also supported when calling the public function "watch()".
 <br>
 <br>